 Cost-Sharing.
 The Rand Health Experiments conducted in the 1970s through the early 1980s discovered that patients exposed to cost-sharing consumed about 30 percent less medical care without impacting their health status.
 Insurers and employers use some variation of cost-sharing to align patients’ incentives more closely to insurers’ own.
 This included deductibles before benefits are paid and copayments.
-Third party payers also negotiate prices.
+Third-party payers also negotiate prices.

 Economic theory suggests a monopsony should set fees low enough so a sufficient number of providers exit the market, creating a slight shortage of services.
 This results in what is known as rationing by waiting.

 To significantly reduce medical expenditures under a single-payer system, hospital fees would have to be lower than what American Medicare pays today — which is between 70 percent of what private payers reimburse.
-Doctors, medical device makers and drug companies would face a similar squeeze on fees and prices under a single-payer system.
+Doctors, medical device makers, and drug companies would face a similar squeeze on fees and prices under a single-payer system.

-Price controls are typically used to limit the cost of drugs and supplies in single payer programs like in Canada, Britain, New Zealand, etc. A single-payer could also use government data to arrive at a fixed global budget for each hospital.
+Price controls are typically used to limit the cost of drugs and supplies in single-payer programs like in Canada, Britain, New Zealand, etc. A single-payer could also use government data to arrive at a fixed global budget for each hospital.

 Absent any of these preconditions a single payer would cost more than the current system.

 The United States has a version of single-payer for seniors.
-Medicare pays slightly lower fees to hospitals and doctors, although it has shown very little political will to use what little monopsony power it has.
+Medicare pays slightly lower fees to hospitals and doctors, although it has shown the very little political will to use what little monopsony power it has.
 Politicians who get campaign contributions are reluctant to enact price controls.
 Neither has Medicare shown a willingness to deprive seniors of costly treatments of little value.

 Singapore Health Care System.
 The system that does the best to reduce perverse incentives can be found in Singapore.
 Singapore requires individuals save for their own future medical needs throughout their working lives.
 Singapore cannot be characterized as a truly free market for health care.
 However, it is an alternative to the socialized health care systems commonly found in Europe and in North America.
-Whereas other countries rely on government and / or employers to fund health care, Singapore relies on private saving and private insurance.
-The system in Singapore does its best to reduce cross subsidies across society and generations.
+Whereas other countries rely on government and/or employers to fund health care, Singapore relies on private saving and private insurance.
+The system in Singapore does its best to reduce cross-subsidies across society and generations.
 Singapore believes: